tcsung/PowerShell-Auto-Outlook-Signature/README.md

 - sign.txt use Notepad

 Anything you updated on either of the files, will auto reflect to the email signature when next time run the script.

+### How to run the script :

+Suggest you compile the script to exe file by using ps2exe.ps1 (Search 'ps2exe' from google), then tell GPO to run the exe file by define the login script path:
+1. On your AD Controller, Open the 'Group Policy Management', or use MMC to add snap-in, attach the 'Group Policy Management'.
+2. Look at the left side window, under the domain forest tree, Choose 'Domain' > '<Your domain name>' > 'Group Policy Objects' > 'Default Domain Policy', right click on it and select 'Edit'.
+3. A new screen pop up, look at the left side window, choose 'User Configurations' > 'Windows Settings' > 'Scripts (Logon/logout)'
+4. Look at the right side windows, double click 'Logon', add a script there, and give the full path of the script.

+Of course you better save the script on the server,(Suggest also under the netlogon folder)

 ## Remarks